SIX SONGS AND ROMANCES (LIEDER UND ROMANZEN) FOR FOUR-VOICE

 English

-on “Fahr wohl” begins the song on an upbeat.
-The music then
+begins the song on an upbeat.
+The music then establishes its

-the altos on a striking descent by half-steps (chromatic motion).
+together, the altos on a striking descent by half-steps (chromatic

-The text beginning with “O Vöglein” is repeated, leading to a
+motion).
+The text beginning with “O Vöglein” is repeated,

-re-establishes the swinging rhythm in all parts.
-The final line
+swinging rhythm in all parts.
+The final line (before the

-(before the “Fahr wohl!” refrain) is sung first by tenors and basses in
+“Fahr wohl!” refrain) is sung first by tenors and basses in an

 0:26 [m.
 13]--Stanza 1,

-twice.
-It is characterized by a descending leap in the sopranos
+characterized by a descending leap in the sopranos and another

-and another half-step line in the altos.
-The second statement,
+half-step line in the altos.
+The second statement, which is

-which is a step lower and quieter, strongly suggests a closing cadence
+a step lower and quieter, strongly suggests a closing cadence in

 strophe (stanza), which usurps the final cadence.

-1. Set as in stanza 1.
-The text
+line 1.
+Set as in stanza 1.
+The text beginning with “O

-repetition of line 3, the tenors join on “im Tod gemalet,” the basses
+3, the tenors join on “im Tod gemalet,” the basses only on

 0:58 [m.
 13]--Stanza 2,

-stanzas.
-The text beginning with “O Liebes” is repeated before
+beginning with “O Liebes” is repeated before the pause.

-stanzas.
-On the repetition of line 3, the tenors join on “nicht
+repetition of line 3, the tenors join on “nicht mehr dich sehe,”

-mehr dich sehe,” the basses only on “dich sehe.”
-Pause on D-flat
+the basses only on “dich sehe.”
+Pause on D-flat harmony

 1:30 [m.
 13]--Stanza 3,

-brief coda begins as had all the stanzas,
+The brief coda begins as had all the stanzas, with the upward

-with the upward gesture on “Fahr wohl.”
-Instead of launching into
+gesture on “Fahr wohl.”
+Instead of launching into another

-another stanza, it settles down to the long-avoided cadence in A-flat,
+stanza, it settles down to the long-avoided cadence in A-flat, but

 suggesting a lack of finality.
 The coda sets the final words